patmakes/wazuh-docker-ansible/README.md

 # Deploy Wazuh Server over Tailscale with Ansible

 This doc guides through provisioning a VM for the Wazuh server, enrolling it in a Tailscale Mesh network, then using a remote ansible node to install Docker and deploy the latest Wazuh-Docker repository over the Tailscale VPN.
+This documentation assumes that you have already deployed a Tailscale Mesh VPN and configured an Ansible instance to run the playbook.

 ## Step 1 - Provision VM for Wazuh Server